 Obstructive sleep apnea

-Sleep apnea may occur if you're young or old, male or female.
+Sleep apnea can affect anyone.
 Even children can have sleep apnea.
 But certain factors put you at increased risk:

 Obstructive sleep apnea